 On one of the forest trails near CSL.

-Established by Andrew Jorgenson in the summer of 2023, and with support from UBC, the Climate & Society Lab (CSL) serves as an incubator for research on the societal causes, consequences, and solutions to the climate crisis.
+Established by Andrew Jorgenson in the summer of 2023, and with funding from UBC and The Social Sciences and Humanities Research Council of Canada, the Climate & Society Lab (CSL) serves as an incubator for research on the societal causes, consequences, and solutions to the climate crisis.
 Lab members, with collaborators at UBC and at other institutions throughout the world, study the anthropogenic drivers of carbon emissions and other greenhouse gases, and the population health impacts of emissions and ground-level air pollution resulting from the burning of fossil fuels.
-“Anthropogenic” drivers, a more technical term for societal causes, refer to the human actions that cause climate change and the societal factors that shape and condition those actions.

 CSL’s research aims to advance the sociology of climate change and help situate climate change research more centrally within the discipline.
-Projects also engage with research and scholarship in sister disciplines and their sub-fields, including geography, political science, and ecological economics.
-As important, CSL is committed to propelling a stronger presence of sociology in interdisciplinary climate change research and policy.
+Projects also engage with research and scholarship in sister disciplines and their subfields, including geography, political science, and ecological economics.
+As important, CSL is committed to creating a stronger presence of sociology in interdisciplinary climate research and policy.